kmorfeq/Recommendations-with-IBM/README.md

 We can see that some of the content in the doc_body column need some cleaning or correction such in row 2 where there is \r\n in content.
 But since it'll not impact my findings, it'll not be corrected nor deleted.

-Now, I'll Identify number of null values in df_content table to check if dropping rows or replace it is needed.
+Now, we need to Identify number of null values in df_content table to check if dropping rows is needed.

 ```python
 df_content.isna().sum()